Bausch + Lomb Allergiflash eye drops

 Product Information

-Allergiflash is an eye drop containing levocabastine, a substance belonging to the antihistamine family.
-These drugs block the release of histamine in the body and thus reduce allergic reactions (histamine plays an important role in allergies).
+The medicine Allergiflash is a levocabastin-based eye drop, a substance belonging to the family antihistamines.
+The latter block the release of histamine into the body and thus decrease the allergic reactions (histamine plays an important role in allergies).

-Allergiflash is available in a 5 ml bottle containing 0.05 g of levocabastine per 100 ml of solution.
-The other ingredients are hydroxypropylbetadex, sodium dihydrogen phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, and purified water.
-Dosage of Allergiflash Eye Drops for Allergies
+Allergiflash is available in 5 ml vials at a rate of 0.05 g levocabastin per 100 ml of solution.
+Other ingredients are hydroxypropylbetedex, sodium dihydrogen phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, purified water.

-The dosage is 1 drop in each eye, twice a day, which can be increased, if necessary, to 1 drop 3 to 4 times a day.
+The dose is 1 drop in each eye, twice a day, which may be increased, if necessary, to 1 drop 3 to 4 times a day.

-In case of allergy (hypersensitivity) to the active ingredient (levocabastine) or to any of the other ingredients in the eye drops, Allergiflash is contraindicated.
+In case of allergy (hypersensitive) to the active substance (levocabastin) or to any of the other ingredients of the eye drops, Alligorilash is contraindicated.

-Due to a lack of studies, the use of Allergiflash is not recommended for children under 6 years of age.
+Due to lack of studies, the use of Allangiflash is not recommended in children under 6 years of age.

-Allergiflash 0.05% should also not be used by pregnant or breastfeeding women.
-Consult your doctor or pharmacist before taking any medication.
+The use of allergiflash 0.05% is also avoided in pregnant or breast-feeding women.
+Ask your doctor or pharmacist for advice before taking any medicine.

-In case of vision disturbances, patients should avoid driving vehicles until these effects have subsided.
+In case of visual impairment, patients should avoid driving vehicles, while these effects fade.

 ANSM - Updated on: 03/10/2023